Quantum computational chemistry: Classical computational chemistry

 \subsection{The electronic structure problem}

-The Hamiltonian of a molecule consisting of $M$ nuclei and $N$ electrons is
+The Hamiltonian of a molecule consisting of $K$ nuclei and $N$ electrons is

-where $M_I$, $\mathbf{R}_I$, and $Z_I$ denote the mass, position, and charge of the $I$\textsuperscript{th} nucleus, and $\mathbf{r}_i$ is the position of the $i$\textsuperscript{th} electron.
+where $M_I$, $\mathbf{R}_I$, and $Z_I$ denote the mass, position, and atomic number of the $I$\textsuperscript{th} nucleus, and $\mathbf{r}_i$ is the position of the $i$\textsuperscript{th} electron.
 The first two sums in $H$ are the kinetic terms of the electrons and nuclei, respectively.
 The final three sums represent the Coulomb repulsion between: the electrons and nuclei, the electrons themselves, and the nuclei themselves, respectively.
-For conciseness, we work in atomic units, where the unit of length is $a_0 = 1$~Bohr ($0.529167~\times~10^{-10}$~m), the unit of mass is the electron mass $m_e$, and the unit of energy is 1~Hartree ($1~\textrm{Hartree}~= ~{e^2}/{4\pi\epsilon_0a_0}~=~27.2113~\textrm{eV}$).
-Denoting $M_I'=M_I/m_e$, the molecular Hamiltonian in atomic units becomes
+For conciseness, we work in atomic units, where the unit of length is $a_0 = 1$~Bohr ($0.529~\times~10^{-10}$~m), the unit of mass is the electron mass $m_e$, and the unit of energy is 1~Hartree ($1~\textrm{Hartree}~= ~{e^2}/{4\pi\epsilon_0a_0}~=~27.211~\textrm{eV}$).
+Denoting $M_I'=M_I/m_e$, the Hamiltonian in atomic units becomes

-We are predominantly interested in the electronic structure of the molecule.
+We are predominantly interested in the \textit{electronic} structure of the molecule.
 As a nucleon is over one thousand times heavier than an electron, we apply the Born-Oppenheimer approximation, treating the nuclei as classical point charges.
 As a result, for a given nuclear configuration one only needs to solve the electronic Hamiltonian

-Our aim is to find energy eigenstate $\ket{E_i}$ and the corresponding energy eigenvalue $E_i$ of the Hamiltonian $H_e$.
-In the rest of this work, we drop the subscript $e$.
+Our aim is to find energy eigenstates $\ket{E_i}$ and the corresponding energy eigenvalues $E_i$ of the Hamiltonian $H_e$.
+In the rest of this review, we drop the subscript $e$.
 In particular, we are interested in the ground state energy and the lowest excited state energies.
 We can solve this equation for a range of nuclear configurations to map out the potential energy surfaces of the molecule.
-We note that mapping out these potential energy curves explicitly is exponentially costly in the degrees of freedom of the molecule, and that there are a variety of methods being developed to solve this difficult problem more efficiently~\cite{christiansen2012vibrationalrev}. \\
+Mapping out these potential energy curves explicitly is exponentially costly in the degrees of freedom of the molecule, and that there are a variety of methods being developed to solve this difficult problem more efficiently~\cite{christiansen2012vibrationalrev}. \\

 We wish to measure the energy to an accuracy of at least $1.6 \times 10^{-3}$~Hartree, known as `chemical accuracy'.
-If the energy is known to chemical accuracy, then the chemical reaction rate at room temperature can be predicted to within an order of magnitude using the Eyring equation~\cite{romero2017strategies}
+If the energy is known to chemical accuracy, then the chemical reaction rate at room temperature can be predicted to within an order of magnitude using the Eyring equation~\cite{eyring1935reaction,evans1935reaction}